 The Reality: You are the chief design architect of your time.
-With the right systems, people and know-how you can indeed build a profitable business that scales with 6 hours of work a day, and also have the weekends for yourself.
+With suitable systems, people, and know-how, you can build a profitable business that scales with 6 hours of work a day and have the weekends for yourself.
 However, don’t crave work-life balance when you first start.
 It is a skill and will take time for you to build.

 Myth #13: You have to choose between meaningful relationships or business success.

 The Reality: You are the chief architect of your relationships.
-Good founders understand success comes down to an ability to make great decisions – which involves skills like being open to learning, being a great listener, empathy, care.
+Promising founders understand success comes down to making great decisions – which involves skills like being open to learning, being a great listener, empathy, care.
 These are also relationship skills.
 If you can build a business, you can build meaningful relationships.
 Make the time for it.

 Myth #14: Great founders are great goal setters.

-The Reality: Good founders set goals and strive to achieve them, great founders build the right habits so that the most important actions are on autopilot.
+The Reality: Good founders set goals and strive to achieve them; great founders build the proper habits so that the most critical actions are on autopilot.
 Do great founders set goals too?
 Yes, but they don’t rely on willpower (which depletes and is imperfect) to achieve the goals but make it a lifestyle and rely on productive habits more than they do on goals.

-Myth #15: You don’t need to make money as long as you can find investment.
+Myth #15: You don’t need to make money as long as you can find an investment.

 The Reality: Making money is data-driven, quantitative proof of an appetite in the market for your service or product.
-This is hugely valuable.
+It is hugely valuable.
 You don’t have to greed over money for money’s sake.
 But you have to understand that it is a signal that aligns the priorities in the business.
-Investment might help accelerate things, but never lose sight of the market.
+Investment might help accelerate things but never lose sight of the market.

 Myth #16: You can educate your market.

 The Reality: You most likely can’t.
-A lot of entrepreneurs are stuck in a position where they know they have a good product that solves a need, but their customers don’t have the demand for it.
-They think they can educate the market and engineer that demand like Apple did with the iPhone.
+Many entrepreneurs are stuck in a position where they know they have a good product that solves a need, but their customers don’t have the demand for it.
+So they think they can educate the market and engineer that demand like Apple did with the iPhone.
 Sorry to burst your bubble, but that takes huge amounts of capital.

 Myth #17: You can do everything by yourself.

 The Reality: No, you desperately need other people to build a business.
-You need customer feedback, you need assistants and associates, you need specific talent with know-how, expertise and connections.
-What is it that is stopping you from connecting with people who are smarter than you, know more than you do to grow your business?
+It would help if you had customer feedback, assistants and associates, and specific talent with know-how, expertise, and connections.
+So what is it that is stopping you from connecting with people who are smarter than you, know more than you do to grow your business?

 Myth #18: Once you have a winning product that you sell, you have made it.

-The Reality: You saw a demand, you built a product that filled it.
+The Reality: You saw a demand; you built a product that filled it.
 Presto!
 You have a product-market fit.
 Have you made it?
-No. How do you scale not only the production capabilities but also the team, the office, the tech, the customer relations, the brand, the funds?
+No. How do you scale the production capabilities and the team, the office, the tech, the customer relations, the brand, the funds?
 A lot of businesses fail at this stage.
 Surround yourself with people who know how to scale.